oracle-devrel/technology-engineering/others/project-management/project-governance/project-workbook/README.md

 ## When to use this asset?

-This template provides a snapshot of the complete end to end project delivery.
-This is a one stop document for the entire project.
+This template provides a snapshot of the complete end-to-end project delivery.
+This is a one-stop document for the entire project.

 ## How to use this asset?